OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

 hideInThisSectionHeader: true
 ---

-Our Windows Server 2019 Dynamic Workers are being upgraded to use Windows Server 2022, this may result in breaking changes for users of community steps and/or custom scripts.
+Our Windows Server 2019 Dynamic Workers are being upgraded to use Windows Server 2022, this may result in breaking changes for users of community steps or custom scripts.

 ## What is changing?